 On 5 May, the High Level Panel co-hosted an event ‘Dismantling the Independent Media through Systemic Restrictions’, alongside Covington’s Kurt Wimmer Media Freedom Pro Bono Initiative and the Thomson Reuters Foundation.
 The panel session featured Professor Yeginsu; Daniel F. Feldman, Partner at Covington; Karen Kaiser, General Counsel of The Associated Press; Dana Green, Senior Counsel at The New York Times, and Jodie Ginsberg.
 Discussion centred on systemic restrictions to the media and the nuanced threats now limiting independent journalism, including government-backed ownership changes, regulatory and financial pressure exerted through the threat of criminal sanction, and public denunciations of independent journalists.

 Notes to the Editor

 - The High Level Panel of Legal Experts on Media Freedom is the independent advisory body of the Media Freedom Coalition.
 The High Level Panel’s remit is to provide legal advice and recommendations to the Coalition and its partners, including international organisations, for the purposes of promoting and protecting a vibrant, free, and independent media.
 The High Level Panel’s Secretariat is the International Bar Association’s Human Rights Institute (IBAHRI), providing it with operational, technical, and legal assistance.
-The work of the High Level Panel is supported by the Global Media Defence Fund, administered by UNESCO.
 The Chair of the High Level Panel is Lord Neuberger of Abbotsbury and its Deputy Chairs are Can Yeginsu and Catherine Amirfar.

 - Related material: